 Beyond music reading and classical music training, I incorporate music theory to streamline understanding for how music works, and music history to give context for the culture of how different musical styles originated, as well as the instrument itself.

 I have a knack and great enthusiasm for explaining things.
 Piano playing is the most complex and versatile skills one can learn - and unraveling music to a point where anyone can understand it is a lot of fun.
 I love giving my students a strong sense of accomplishment and solid understanding about what they have learned.

 There are no reviews yet

 I graduated in 2018 with a B.M. in Piano Performance with a Music History Minor and Magna Cum Laude Honors, and am continuing studies to complete an M.M. in Piano Performance as well.
 I have completed Grade 8 of the ABRSM Curriculum and am working towards the ARSM and LRSM Diplomas.
 I am also working on MTNA Certification.
-I have attended several pedagogical lectures and numerous MTNA-affiliated conferences to absorb a wide variety of teaching tactics.
+I have attended several pedagogical lectures and numerous MTNA-affiliated conferences to absorb a wide variety of teaching strategies.

 I offer options for pay-as-you-go, monthly, trimesterly, and yearly tuition rates, with increasing discounts for increased commitment and longer lessons.
 Contact me for more details.

 Ages 4 and up, including teenagers and adults.
 My students have a great variety of learning styles and preferences.
 I also have worked well with autism spectrum, ADHD spectrum, and other neurodivergent students, by communicating and understanding them in their own language.